zer0cache/matic-docs/docs/zkEVM/proof-of-efficiency.md

 An Aggregator receives all the transaction information from the Sequencer and sends it to the prover which provides a small zk-proof after complex polynomial computations.
 The smart contract validates this proof.
 This way, an aggregator collects the data, sends it to the prover, receives its output and finally, sends the information to the smart contract to check that the validity proof from the prover is correct.

 - An Aggregator's task is to provide validity proofs for the L2 transactions proposed by Sequencers.
-- In addition to running zkEVM's zkNode software, Aggregators need to have specialised hardware for creating the zero-knowledge validity proofs.
-We, herein, call it the zkProver.
-(You will read about it later in this document).
+- In addition to running zkEVM's zkNode software, Aggregators need to have specialised hardware for creating the zero-knowledge validity proofs utilizing zkProver.
-- For a given batch or batches, an Aggregator that submits a validity proof first earns the Matic fee (which is being paid by the Sequencer(s) of the batch(es)).
+- For a given batch or batches, an Aggregator that submits a validity proof first earns the $MATIC fee (which is being paid by the Sequencer(s) of the batch(es)).
-- The Aggregators need to indicate their intention to validate transactions and then they compete to produce the validity proofs based on their own strategy.
+- The Aggregators need to indicate their intention to validate transactions.
+After that, they compete to produce validity proofs based on their own strategy.